yzcheng/js-lab/README.md

 # js-lab #
-This is my first one project.
+This is my first project, practice TypeScript language with Angular2.